West Virginia Talk

 brand-fired new/brand-spanking new – New.
 These are variations on “brand-new.”

 “‘Brand-new has nothing to do with the brand name of a product.
 It is rather associated with the word ‘brand’ that is cognate with ‘fire,’ as in firebrand.
 The product would thus be fresh from the anvil, or as Shakespeare put it in ‘Twelfth Night,’ ‘fire-new.’”
-From “Encyclopedia of Word and Phrase Origins” by Robert Hendrickson (Facts on File, New York, 1997).
+(Encyclopedia of Word and Phrase Origins by Robert Hendrickson, Facts on File, New York, 1997).
 According to a second reference, the word “brand” “…dates back to the Middle Ages and earlier, when ‘brand’ meant ‘flame or torch’ as it does in the still current phrase ‘snatching a ‘brand’ from the burning.’
 The description ‘brand-new’ in those days was applied to products – usually made of metal – newly taken from the flames in which they were molded.”
-From the “Morris Dictionary of Word and Phrase Origins” by William and Mary Morris (HarperCollins, New York, 1977, 1988),
+(Morris Dictionary of Word and Phrase Origins by William and Mary Morris, HarperCollins, New York, 1977, 1988.)

 Top of the page